RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_GlycanTreeRelax_type.md

   part of the next layer.
 A window size of 0, means that no residues will be re-modeled.
   Typically, we would want at least a window size of 1.
 -   **rounds**: Set the number of rounds.
 We start with the forward direction, from the root/start out to the glycan tips.
 Next round we go backward, then forward.
 The number of rounds corresponds to how many back and forth directions we go
+-   **idealize**: Attempt to idealize the bond lengths/angles of glycan residues being modeled
 -   **refine**: Do a refinement instead of a denovo model
 -   **quench_mode**: Do quench mode for each glycan tree?
 -   **final_min_pack_min**: Do a final set of cycles of min/pack